numworks/epsilon/apps/reader/TexParser.md

 # LaTeX Parser

 In the reader app, you can read a txt file.
-You can also read a txt file with LaTeX expression inside of it.
+You can also read a .urt file with LaTeX expression inside of it.

 All the symbols you can use are listed here :